The School Library

-We encourage students to join in our many reading related events and lunch-time activities.
+We encourage students to join in our many reading-related events and lunch-time activities.
 These include:

 - Regular author visits

-- Book based competitions
+- Book-based competitions

-- Creative writing competitions
+- Creative Writing Club

 - Burford Short Story Competition

-- An annual Reading Week filled with an array of fun book-related events, including a World Book Day celebration
+- An annual Reading Week filled with an array of fun book-related events, including a World Book Day celebration.

-- Participation in the Oxfordshire Book Award, which runs from September to August, with attendance at the OBA ceremony to meet many top UK children’s authors
+- Participation in the Oxfordshire Book Award, which runs from September to August, with attendance at the OBA ceremony to meet many top UK children’s authors.

 - Participation in Shadowing the Carnegie Medal with attendance at Carnegie Day – a day of reviews, presentations, discussions and celebrations with students from other West Oxfordshire secondary schools.